d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 - **--securebootkeys=SECUREBOOT**

 Use this flag to perform actions on secure boot keys.
 Possible values include defaultkeys: resets all keys to default, deletekeys: deletes all keys, deletepk: deletes all product keys.

+- **--ignorematcherror**

+Use this flag when you want to run multiple matches and not throw an error in case there are no matches found for given expression.

 <p class="fake_header">Login Parameters</p>